 Brands are also waking up to the power of AI and chatbots are an increasingly used weapon in the war against bad customer service.
 Click on any large e-commerce website and you’ll be greeted with a host of options if you need help with an order or you have a question.
 If you select the Live Chat option, you might assume you are talking to a human being, but in practice, the advisor is probably an AI chatbot.

 Chatbots are the first tier of customer service for future-thinking brands.
+Stackbear is an excellent example of how to implement AI chatbot services in your business.
 Chatbot programs can deal with simple inquiries, harvest useful information, and escalate the issue if the problem can’t be solved.
 Chatbots are happy to work 24/7 and they don’t demand a decent salary plus benefits.
 Even smaller companies are realizing the usefulness of installing chatbot programs on their site.

 There was a time when customers had to pay for their goods or services at a central checkout.
 When a store was busy, queues were commonplace.
 In today’s world, people want the convenience of shop and go.
 The same applies when they go out for a meal or hit a bar for after-work drinks.
 It’s a lot more convenient using contactless cards and a touchscreen self-service checkout or swiping a card at the table to pay for food and drinks.